davidk/chim/README.md

 * Quality detection with ML/AI/DL

-# Libraries used to implement this bot
+# Main libraries and references used to implement this bot

 Language: [golang](https://golang.org/)